variar/grav-plugin-unitegallery/README.md

 collects images metadata and outputs special div as required by [Unitegallery](http://unitegallery.net) javascript library.
 Also all css and js files needed for selected theme are added to page assets.

+>> NOTE: When page with the gallery is loaded first time thumbnails for each new image are generated.
+This can be quite time consuming process.
+Consider loading page manually when new images are added, so that users of your site will not encounter long page load time.

 To create the gallery you should call `unite_gallery` from twig template for desired page.
 For example add template `gallery.html.twig` inside `<your_theme>/templates/modular` directory with simple content:
 ```